eddaly62/fprof/README.md

 - To install the library

-        make install
+        sudo make install

 ## Using the fprof library

 Steps:

-- Add the fprof.h to every c file that you want analyzed
+- Add the fprof.h to every c file that you want analyzed.
+No need to modify any of your source code files.

         #define <fprof.h>

-- Add the following to the CFLAGS variable in your makefile.
+- Add the following to the CFLAGS (compiler options) variable in your makefile.

         -finstrument-functions -export-dynamic -Wl,--export-dynamic

-- Add the following to the LDFLAGS variable in your makefile.
+- Add the following to the LDFLAGS (linker options) variable in your makefile.

-        -ldl
+        -L/usr/local/lib -Wl,-R/usr/local/lib -lfprof -ldl